 If you have new dentures after teeth extractions they may be sore and uncomfortable because you aren't used to them, or it might be that they just don't fit correctly.
 If they don't fit properly, to begin with, you may find dentures hard to get used to.
 Speak to your dentist if you think that is the case.

-Take the time with your dentist to make sure your false teeth fit properly you first get them.
+Take the time with your dentist to make sure your false teeth fit properly when you first get them.
 This will help them to feel comfortable once you are used to wearing them.

 If your dentures used to be comfortable, but now they feel loose or are causing you discomfort then it may be from one of the following causes: